arosaspa/freecodecamp/README.md

 # freecodecamp
 BootCamp

-I'm learning to Full Stack Developer thanks to the Free Code Camp from India.
+I'm learning to Full Stack Developer thanks to the Free Code Camp from USA.